 • KNOW THAT WHAT HAPPENED WAS NOT YOUR FAULT AND YOU ARE NOT ALONE.

-• For details about all of the available resources on your campus and in your community, see the campus brochure regarding sexual assault, dating violence, domestic violence and stalking at your campus by contacting the Deputy Title IX Coordinator at your campus (contact information available here).
+• For details about all of the available resources on your campus and in your community, see the campus brochure regarding sexual assault, dating violence, domestic violence and stalking at (contact information available here).

 IV.
 Terms Used in this Policy